spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ![image](https://user-images.githubusercontent.com/102377660/192028250-990c1288-fddc-424b-afb2-77dd4514ccd8.png)

 As you can see, their software takes a video of someone riding on an indoor trainer and uses pose estimation to track the movement of their body and limbs.
+The software then recommends adujstments of various bike components to optimize the fit.

 That brief introduction out of the way, let's look at Mediapipe.

 ## Mediapipe